-A. Hauptmann is with the Research Unit of Mathematical Sciences, University of Oulu, Finland and with the Department of Computer Science, University College London, UK. during minimally invasive procedures [4]-[6], as when placed inaccurately, these devices may cause trauma by damaging tissue or deliver ineffective treatment to the wrong location [6], [7].
-As such, US is frequently used for guidance through imaging but accurate localisation in a three-dimensional target domain remains challenging.
-This is primarily caused by the nature of data acquisition using linear arrays, which assumes that all signals originate from within the image plane and thus only a two-dimensional B-mode image of the image plane is formed.
-We refer to this obtained 2D image as the US image and assume it consists of the reconstructed point, or point-like, source corresponding to the object we aim to track accurately.
-But, if this point source is located out-ofplane it will primarily show as aberration in the reconstructed image domain; additionally one may misinterpret features, such as a needle shaft as the tip [8].
-Thus, the problem to provide an accurate positional estimate in 3D from only 2D US images is consequently a notoriously difficult task without any auxiliary information [9] and is a field of active research [10], [11].
-Early approaches used speckle information to estimate out-of-plane displacements [12], [13].
-Another possibility for instrumented US tracking of needles was proposed by Xia et al. [14], [15], who designed a custom-made imaging probe consisting of a central array for conventional imaging and two side arrays for 3D tracking [15].
-Alternatively, one may approach the needle tracking problem in full 3D to obtain accurate positional estimates [16].
+RACKING and localization of point-like objects are rucial to a large variety of medical applications in ultrasound (US) imaging, such as tracking of microbubbles for super-resolution US imaging [1], [2] or US-guided placement of fiducial markers for radiotherapy [3].
+In addition, tracking of surgical tools (such as needles and catheters) is essential during minimally invasive procedures [4]-[6], as when placed inaccurately, these devices may cause trauma by damaging tissue or deliver ineffective treatment to the wrong location [6], [7].
+As such, US is frequently used for guidance through imaging, but accurate localization in a 3-D target domain remains challenging.
+This is primarily caused by the nature of data acquisition using linear arrays, which assumes that all signals originate from within the image plane and, thus, only a 2-D B-mode image of the image plane is formed.
+We refer to this obtained 2-D image as the US image and assume that it consists of the reconstructed point, or pointlike, source corresponding to the object we aim to track accurately.
+However, if this point source is located out-ofplane, it will primarily show as aberration in the reconstructed image domain.
+In addition, one may misinterpret features, such as a needle shaft as the tip [8].
+Thus, the problem to provide an accurate positional estimate in 3-D from only 2-D US images is consequently a notoriously difficult task without any auxiliary information [9] and is a field of active research [10], [11].
+Early approach used speckle information to estimate out-of-plane displacements [12], [13].
+Another possibility for instrumented US tracking of needles was proposed by Xia et al. [14], [15], who designed a custom-made imaging probe consisting of a central array for conventional imaging and two side arrays for 3-D tracking [15].
+Alternatively, one may approach the needle tracking problem in full 3-D to obtain accurate positional estimates [16].

-In this work, we propose an alternative, real-time capable, method of performing 3D tracking without the need for custom-made probes and using a single set of measurements per time-step from a linear array.
-In the following we assume a point source model for the tracked object.
-For the estimation of lateral and axial positions, we examine high intensity pixels in the reconstructed 2D US image, similar to [16], where tracking was performed in full 3D.
-For the estimation of the elevational direction, or out-of-plane distance of the point source to the image plane, we use a machine learning approach.
-In particular, significant markers are extracted from the measured time series and a neural network is trained using synthetic data modelled for a prototype optical ultrasound (OpUS) imaging setup [17] to predict out-of-plane distance and associated aberration in axial position in the reconstructed 2D US image.
-The markers used for the neural network are summary statistics extracted from the measurement data and correlated with the offset to establish a nonlinear mapping between the two.
+In this work, we propose an alternative, real-time capable, method of performing 3-D tracking without the need for custom-made probes and using a single set of measurements per time step from a linear array.
+In the following, we assume a point source model for the tracked object.
+For the estimation of lateral and axial positions, we examine high-intensity pixels in the reconstructed 2-D US image, similar to [16], where tracking was performed in full 3-D. For the estimation of the elevational direction or out-of-plane distance of the point source to the image plane, we use a machine learning approach.
+In particular, significant markers are extracted from the measured time series and a neural network is trained using synthetic data modeled for a prototype optical ultrasound (OpUS) imaging setup [17] to predict out-of-plane distance and associated aberration in the axial position in the reconstructed 2-D US image.
+The markers used for the neural network are summary statistics extracted from the measurement data and correlated with the offset to establish nonlinear mapping between the two.